 During these shifts, it’s not uncommon for employees to express a range of emotions, which can range from hesitation to obstinacy.

-That said, change management addresses the human side of any organizational change.
+That said, what is change management?
+This refers to the actions that addresses the human side of any organizational change.
 It involves preparing your workforce to embrace and adopt the new ERP solutions and new business processes.

 Recent Growth in the Change Management Industry